 • Chocolate chips: Add 1/2 cup to a 1 cup of chocolate chips like I do in healthy banana chocolate chip muffins.

-• Banana nut bread: 1 cup of chopped walnuts or pecans would add some nutty crunch.
+• Banana nut bread: 1 cup of nuts like chopped walnuts or pecans would add some nutty crunch.

 • Fruits: 1 cup of fresh or frozen blueberries add a burst of juicy sweetness.
 You could also add up to 1/2 cup of dried fruit such as cranberries, chopped dates, or raisins.

-• Mini loaves or muffins: Bake mini loaves for about 35-40 minutes and check with a toothpick.
+• Mini loaves or muffins: Bake in mini loaf pans for about 35-40 minutes and check with a toothpick.
 This recipe can make 12 muffins, bake for 20-25 minutes in a regular muffin tin.

 • Sugar free: Sugar free liquid syrup might may work although taste might change.